syncfusion-content/blazor-docs/blazor/file-upload/how-to/getting-started-with-blazor-webassembly.md

 ## Adding uploader component to the application

-To initialize the uploader component add the below code to your `Index.razor` view page which is present under `~/Pages` folder.
+To initialize the uploader component, add the following code to your `Index.razor` view page which is present under `~/Pages` folder.

 ```cshtml
 <SfUploader></SfUploader>